jproads/cs-145-scripts/README.md

 ## Contributors
 jproads, daryll-ko, Ulyzses

-*Released with permission from Sir Kevin Atienza.*
+*Released with permission from Sir Kevin and Sir Jem.*